The Federal Bank Limited (NSE: FEDERALBNK) Q3 2026 Earnings Call dated Jan. 16, 2026

 Akshay Jain

-Yeah, hi sir, this is Akshay.
+This is Akshay.
 So my question is on asset quality.
 So how do we look at asset quality for MFI segment going ahead?
-So if I reverse calculate your MFI credit costs, they come out to around 10, 11%.
+So if I reverse calculate your MFI credit costs, they come out to around 10%, 11%.
 So how should we expect this number to move incrementally?
-And on other segments they are performing very well.
+And on other segments, they are performing very well.
 The credit cost you have disclosed to be around 29 basis points.
-So assuming you build, you know, moderation in MFA grade cost, how should this blended credit cost number move?

-So should we expect, you know, it to be much lower than your 50 plus basis point guidance or are we expecting some deterioration in other segments?
+So assuming you build a moderation in MFI credit cost, how should this blended credit cost number move?
+So should we expect it to be much lower than your 50-plus basis point guidance?
+Or are we expecting some deterioration in other segments?
 So that’s my first question.

-And secondly, on the loans loan mix, so while you continue to state that you will be focusing on the mid year mid yield segments, any quantitative number on, you know how the mix should settle down maybe in three, four, five years.
-How will, how much will be on a high yielding book, mid yielding book and low yielding book.
+And secondly, on the loans — loan mix, while you continue to state that you will be focusing on the mid-yield segments, any quantitative number on how the mix should settle down maybe in 3, 4, 5 years?
+How much will be your high-yielding book, mid-yield book and low-yielding book?
+Anything on that?

 Venkatraman Venkateswaran